dotwebstack/dotwebstack-framework/service/openapi/README.md

 ```

 In the example the expand parameter is used to include `beers` in the response by default.
 Since `beers` refers to an
-object field in GraphQL, it means that the fields within `beers` with an `ID` type are returned as well, all other fields
+object field in GraphQL, only it means that the fields within `beers` with an `ID` type are returned as well, all other fields
 are not by default.
 In order to expand the fields that do no have this `ID` type, , the user has to provide an expand
 parameter with value `beers.ingredients`.
 It is possible to expand lower level fields with a dotted notation, without explicitly
 expanding the parent objects.
 Parent objects are added to query automatically.
 This means that when you expand the query